ghkhashayar/docs/docs/widgets/uppy.md

 ### width
 `type: int`

-resize width for images only.
+resize the width for images only.

-> Will not work if you use custom `fileStoreCallBack`
+> Does not work if you use custom `fileStoreCallBack`

 ### height
 `type: int`

-resize width for images only.
+resize the width for images only.

-> Will not work if you use custom `fileStoreCallBack`
+> Does not work if you use custom `fileStoreCallBack`

 ### watermark($watermark, string $position = 'top-left', int $x = 0, int $y = 0)